opf/openproject/docs/installation-and-operations/installation/docker/README.md

 You can run the image just like the normal OpenProject image (as shown earlier).
 You just have to use your chosen tag instead of `openproject/community:10`.
-To just give it a quick try simply do:
+To just give it a quick try you can run this:

 ```
-docker run --rm -it openproject-with-slack
+docker run -p 8080:80 --rm -it openproject-with-slack
 ```

+After which you can access OpenProject under http://localhost:8080.